Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Constitution/Lionsberg Constitution.md

 ## Transforming The Living Word

-In this [[New Millennium]] and Millennia To Come, humanity will gain [[New Light]] as its Consciousness is Progressively Enlightened.
+In this [[New Millennium]] and the thousands of Millennia To Come, humanity will gain [[New Light]] as its Consciousness is Progressively Enlightened.

 The words in this [[New Covenant]] and throughout [[Lionsberg]] therefore should be continually revivified, refreshed, and transformed by [[The Spirit]] of the [[One]] beckoning [[All Creation]] to [[Progressively Realize]] a [[An Ever More Perfect Union]] through [[Love]].

-These words could be expressed in a thousand different ways, in a thousand different languages, appropriate to a thousand different localities and cultural contexts.
+The words to express the [[Central Animating Spirit]] of this [[New Covenant]] vary across a thousand different localities and cultural contexts.
 It is the Spirit of the [[One]] that Creates and Sustains the Universe that Reigns Supreme, to Whom We are All Ultimately Accountable, and to Whom we Reunite Our Selves in this [[New Covenant]] Relationship.

 ## The Lionsberg System